IS2AI/faces-in-event-streams/README.md

-Our dataset contains 693 minutes of recorded event streams, and 1.6 million annotated faces with bounding boxes and five point facial landmarks.
+Our dataset contains 693 minutes of recorded event streams, and 1.6 million annotated faces with bounding box and five point facial landmarks.